You are here:

 - Expedited decision timeframe by California Department of Pesticide Registration for reduced risk uses

-Information to include in a reduced risk rationale -- Guidance for preparing your conventional reduced risk pesticide or OP alternative status rationale is provided in PR Notices 97-3, Part VII, and 98-7, respectively.
+Information to include in a reduced risk rationale -- Guidance for preparing your conventional reduced risk pesticide or OP alternative status rationale is provided in PR Notices 97-3, and 98-7, respectively.
 In short, your request should fully address the following areas:

 - executive summary of your chemical